nhsconnect/NHS-Booking-API/pages/explore/search_free_slots.md

 ## _include parameters ##

 Provider systems **MUST** support the following include parameters.
 However, if a resource is not supported, then only supported resources **MUST** be returned, rather than an error:

+### Parameter format ###

+Parameter values for both _include and _revinclude have three parts, separated by a : character:

+- The name of the source resource from which the join comes
+- The name of the search parameter which must be of type reference
+- (Optional) A specific of type of target resource (for when the search parameter refers to multiple possible target types)

 | Name | Description | Paths |
 |---|---|---|